status-im/nimbus-site/source/docs/building.md

 title: Getting Started with Nimbus
 ---

-This document will explain how to install, test, and run Nimbus on your local machine.
-To learn about what Nimbus is, see the [intro post](https://our.status.im/nimbus-for-newbies/).
+This document explains how to install, test, and run Nimbus on your local machine.
+To learn about what Nimbus is, see our original [intro post](https://our.status.im/nimbus-for-newbies/).
 To dig deeper, see the Nimbus [Ethereum 1.0](https://github.com/status-im/nimbus) and [Ethereum 2.0](https://github.com/status-im/nim-beacon-chain) repositories.

 ### Building and running Nimbus